London College of Fashion

-London College of Fashion, UAL is a constituent college of University of the Arts London, in London, England.
-It offers undergraduate, postgraduate, short courses, study abroad courses and business-training in fashion, make-up, beauty-therapy and lifestyle industries.
-It is the only college in Britain to specialise in fashion education, research and consultancy.
-Its patron is Sophie, Duchess of Edinburgh.
+The London College of Fashion is a constituent college of the University of the Arts London, a public art university in London, England.
+The college offers undergraduate and postgraduate study, short courses, study-abroad courses and business training in fashion and related topics.
+The patron is Sophie, Duchess of Edinburgh.
 The current head of college is Professor Andrew Teverson.

 History

 The origins of the London College of Fashion are in three early London trade schools for women: the Shoreditch Technical Institute Girls School, founded in 1906; the Barrett Street Trade School, founded in 1915; and the Clapham Trade School, founded in 1927.
 All were set up by the technical education board of the London County Council to train skilled labour for trades including dressmaking, millinery, embroidery, women's tailoring and hairdressing; to these, furriery and men's tailoring were later added.
 Graduates of the schools found work either in the garment factories of the East End, or in the skilled dressmaking and fashion shops of the West End of London.

 After the Second World War the minimum school leaving age was 15; junior level courses at the colleges were scrapped.
 Barrett Street Trade School became Barrett Street Technical College, and the Shoreditch and Clapham schools were merged to form Shoreditch College for the Garment Trades.
 Both had the status of technical colleges, and began to take male students also.
 In 1967 the two colleges were merged to form the London College for the Garment Trades.
 This was renamed London College of Fashion in 1974.

 In 1986 the London College of Fashion became part of the London Institute, which was formed by the Inner London Education Authority to bring together seven London art, design, fashion and media schools.
 The London Institute became a legal entity in 1988, could award taught degrees from 1993, was granted University status in 2003 and was renamed University of the Arts London in 2004.

 In August 2000 Cordwainers College, a specialist school for leather-working, shoemaking and saddlery, was merged with the London College of Fashion.
 It was founded in Bethnal Green in 1887 as the Leather Trade School.
 The name was changed to Cordwainers Technical College in about 1914, and then to Cordwainers College in 1991.

-In 2018, Microsoft co-created a customised curriculum with London College of Fashion.
-The students participating in this course used cutting-edge technology like mixed reality, the Internet of Things, and artificial intelligence for fashion innovation related to industry and consumer needs.

-In 2019, the school, the London's mayor's office, Poplar HARCA (housing association) and The Trampery opened a new space to support young creative talent in East London.

-In 2023, the college is due to make Stratford its new home, as part of East London's regeneration into a creative and cultural hub.